erusson/Incentive_Efficacy/website/README.md

-Code for webistes used to apply the altruistic and egocentric treatments and collect subject data for causal inference
+Code for websites used to apply the altruistic and egocentric treatments and collect subject data for causal inference